San Diego County Small Claims Court Limits

 San Diego County Small Claims Court Hearing

 Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
 The court’s schedule is busy and because of this scheduling, you will only have a few minutes to present your case.
 (You can pay attention to the cases that are heard before you).
 It is very important to spend time preparing for your case ahead of time.
 This means organizing and bringing all paperwork and other documents that support your side (receipts, contracts, pictures, etc.).
-You should also bring other witnesses who can testify about your case.
-Being prepared for the hearing is half the battle.
-After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.
+Bring other witnesses who were present during relevant times and can provide testimony about the incident.
+Making sure you are prepared for the hearing goes along way toward a successful outcome.
+After hearing both sides, the judge may make a decision at the hearing or notify the parties of the ruling by mail, several days later.

 San Diego County Small Claims Court

-Small Claims Court is a limited court designed to handle disputes and disagreements both quickly and inexpensively (at least compared to a general civil case).
-The procedures and rules of evidence for small claims court cases in San Diego are the same for any County in California.
+Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
+The rules for small claims court cases in San Diego County are the same for any county in California.
 These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
-The person who files the lawsuit or action is called the plaintiff.
-The Defendant is the person or business that is being sued.
-In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
-However, you are able to consult and speak with an attorney before or after the small claims court hearing.
+The person or business that files the action is the plaintiff.
+The person or persons who is being sued is called the defendant.
+In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
+But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.

 Small Claims Court Statute of Limitations

-San Diego County Small Claims Court cases are heard in 2 courthouses across San Diego County.
+Small Claims Court cases are heard in 2 courthouses across the County.
 The website address for San Diego County Superior Court is: www.sdcourt.ca.gov.
 Here are the following locations where Small Claims Court cases are heard in San Diego County: